franckLdx/use-fetch/README.md

-# usrQuey
+# useQuery
-A react hook that encapsulate boilerpart that comes when doing query into a functiinal component
+A react hook that encapsulates boilerpart that comes when doing query into functional components